PxPerfectMike/scootloops/readme.md

 ## Usage

-To use the loops from 'scootloops', you can import the library in your code like this:
+Import the library in your code:

 ```javascript
 import { upLoop } from 'scootloops';
 ```

+# Functions

-> ## upLoop
+## upLoop

-The `upLoop` function loops through a range of numbers in ascending order, from a starting number up to an ending number (not including the ending number), and invokes a callback function for each number in the range.
+Loops through a range of numbers in ascending order, from a starting number up to an ending number (exclusive), and invokes a callback function for each number in the range.

 ```javascript
 function upLoop(start, end, callback)